henrivuorinen/Scala-course/README.md

 # Scala-course
-My suggested solutions to scala course
+My suggested solutions to scala course.
 Solutions can be found on the different branch